janschleicher/tidesurf/README.md

 # tidesurf
-Tool for Identification and DEtection of Spliced and Unspliced Read Fragments
+Tool for IDentification and Enumeration of Spliced and Unspliced Read Fragments